stevenj/CIPs/CIP-0062/README.md

   votePublic: boolean
 }
 ```
+A Catalyst proposal.

-* votePlanId - Hex-encoded string to represent the vote plan unique identifier.
+* votePlanId - Hex-encoded string representing the vote plan unique identifier.
 This will be the same as anchored on the voting blockchain.
 * voteOptions - List of possible "choices" which can be made for this proposal.
 * votePublic - Boolean indicating whether the vote is public or private.